There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 All of the equipment, such as specialty clothing, life vests, and the kayaks themselves, are provided by the company.

-Experience is required for some of the trips that are more technical, but there are many beginner friendly options, such as a half-day kayaking to the Glacier Grey.
+Experience is required for some of the trips that are more technical, but there are many beginner-friendly options, such as half-day kayaking to the Glacier Grey.

 There are two Torres del Paine kayaking places – lago Grey (to Glacier Grey) and Rio Serrano.